-Schoology is the LMS (Learning Management System) that we use at Lakewood Christian Schools.
-This is where middle school students will interact with teachers, get assignment information, check grades, send messages to teachers, and more.
-Parents are asked to sign up for an account and link their child to their account to follow along with their progress, keep an eye on their grades, and receive updates from the teacher.
+A Learning Management System (LMS) is used in classes and students may interact with different elements of this system including but not limited to assignment information, grades, messages to teachers, etc. Parents are asked to sign up for an account and link their child to their account to follow along with their progress, keep an eye on their grades, and receive updates from the teacher.

-What Schoolgy is:
+What an LMS is: